MoonRiyadh/eTextilePressureSensor/README.md

-# eTextilePressureSensor
-A pressure sensor is made of textile fabrics that can measure the applied pressure on it
 # Project Title:
 Capacitive Textile Sensing (CTS):An e-Textile for sensing the applied pressure on body to measure motor-neurological response in Glasgow Coma Scale (GCS)
 # Name: H T M A Riyadh